 Codicils: How to legally update a will

-Life is constantly changing.
-Whether its marriages, divorces, births, deaths, or shifts in financial circumstances, all these events can impact your estate planning needs.
-If you already have a will but need to make updates, you don’t necessarily have to rewrite the entire document.
+Whether its marriage, divorce, birth, death, or financial circumstances, life is constantly changing and it can impact your estate planning needs.
+If you already have a will but need to make updates, you may not have to rewrite the entire document.
 This is where a codicil could be the right choice.

 Codicils: How to legally update a will